 Key Strategic Issue Status and Potential Impacts Plans to Address, Linkages to Goals and Measures Training-Productivity Linkage There is growing recognition of the extent to which Canada's productivity lags that of other jurisdictions with which it competes.
-Training is an important means of improv- ing productivity, yet its potential in this regard is under-recognized at this time.
-The ITA is initiating research aimed at better quantifying and leveraging the contribution of training to productivity.
+Training is an important means of improving productivity, yet its potential in this regard is under-recognized at this time.
+The ITA is initiating research aimed at identifying and leveraging the link between education, training and productivity.
 Access to Skilled Labour Internationally The extent of recent skills shortages and of anticipated demographic pressures have underscored the importance of immigrants within the Canadian labour market.
-Canada is competing with other immigrant-receiv- ing countries for a finite pool of mobile skilled labour.
+Canada is competing with other immigrant-receiving countries for a finite pool of mobile skilled labour.
 The efficacy of opportunities for skills recognition and gap-based training will be a key determinate of competitive success.
 The ITA is improving the efficacy of skills recognition and training opportunities of particular relevance to recent immigrants through the MAP initiative.
-Outcomes tracking will be an element of this initia- tive, and it is expected to contribute to overall participation growth (most notably growth in challengers).
+Outcomes tracking will be an element of this initiative, and it is expected to contribute to overall participation growth (most notably growth in challengers).
 Labour Market Agreement funding is also being directed to projects to support immigrant engagement in trades training.